 These are the steps involved both in engaging employees and addressing the concept of quiet quitting.

 According to McKinsey, many organizations managed to change their operations model during the pandemic to accommodate the rapid rise in remote work.
 Those that were most successful at this were more likely to be top-quartile performers.

 Adaptive leadership is critical to reversing culture shifts and the key to moving forward successfully.

 Through it all we must lead with empathy as we pointed out in Employee Engagement Trends and Forecasts for 2022: “In their 2021 EY Empathy in Business Survey Ernst & Young (EY) found that 88% of respondents felt that empathetic leadership created loyalty among employees.”

 Gathering feedback, making course corrections, communicating, and leading with adaptive leadership can help improve employee engagement by creating an environment where leaders’ actions exhibit empathy.
 That’s what improves job satisfaction and inspires loyalty.
-That is what will help you reverse the trend of quiet quitting and make employees feel more engaged and happy, long term.
+That is what will help you reverse the trend of quiet quitting, increase engagement through team building exercises, and make employees feel more engaged and happy, long term.